 NOTE: percentage of reduction in tuition charges to student is based on percentage of semester enrolled through the date of withdrawal notification.
-Please refer to "Refunds" in the previous Student Accounts section for the policy for tuition refunds
+Please refer to "Refunds" in the Student Accounts section, for the policy on tuition refunds.

 REFUND OF PRIVATE SCHOLARSHIPS AND GRANTS: Unless otherwise requested by the donor, the refund of private assistance follows the pro-rata policy for the cancellation of institutional charges and financial aid.